 Not sure where to stay in Istanbul?
 Here’s our recap.

-Istanbul is historically the world’s epicenter of culture.
-Strattling two continents, Istanbul has linked the western and eastern world for centuries past.
-For this reason alone, travelers and visitors will likely find Istanbul to be one of the most interesting cities in the world.
+Istanbul is historically the world’s epicentre of culture.
+Straddling two continents, Istanbul has linked the western and eastern world for centuries past.
+For this reason alone, travellers and visitors will likely find Istanbul to be one of the most interesting cities in the world.

 Wander around the largest covered market in Turkey, the Grand Bazaar.
 Visit the Blue Mosque and other sites of religious significance.
-Explore the old and the modern, for Istanbul truly has it all!
+Explore the old and the modern and take in local life on the Asian side!